-Where wooden-bodied plans of all types excel is the superior finish they leave on the wood they are used to plane.
-That is not to say steel-bodied planes cannot create a perfectly smooth surface, but it is the nature of steel to develop dings and burrs in-use that can leave scratches in the wood they are planing.
+Where wooden-bodied planes of all types excel is the superior finish they leave on the wood they are used to plane.
+That is not to say steel-bodied planes cannot create a perfectly smooth surface, but it is the nature of steel to develop dings and burrs in-use that frequently leave scratches in the wood they are planing.
 And while a wooden sole will burnish a wooden surface, the best steel can do is rub it.

 Western Steel-bodied Handplanes: The Right Tool for the Right Job 適材適所

-Your humble servant is a pragmatic son of a gun, and a firm believer in using the best tool available to achieve the best results.
+Your humble servant is a pragmatic son of a gun, and a firm believer in using the best tool available to achieve the best results possible.
 Accordingly, it would be exceedingly foolish to insist that Japanese handplanes are always the best tool for every planing job.
 Indeed, I have used a combination of both Bailey-pattern steel-bodied handplanes and Japanese-style handplanes for many decades, selecting the best tool for the specific job at-hand.
 So what steel-bodied planes do I believe excel?